-- Projected demand for transportation services over 20 years. - Policies, strategies, and projects for the future, especially ways in which to relieve congestion and maximize safety and mobility. - Regional land use, development, housing, and employment goals and plans. - Ways to preserve and to make efficient use of the existing transportation system.
+- Projected demand for transportation services over 20 years; - Policies, strategies and projects for the future, especially ways in which to relieve congestion and maximize safety and mobility;

+- Regional land use, development, housing, and employment goals and plans; and - Ways to preserve and to make efficient use of the existing transportation system.

-MPO long-range plans must include financial plans that estimate how much funding will be needed to implement recommended improvements.
-This includes information on how the MPO reasonably expects to fund the projects in the plan, including anticipated revenues from federal, state, local, and private sources.
+MPO long-range plans must include financial analyses that estimate how much funding will be needed to implement recommended improvements.
+Plans should explain how MPOs reasonably expect to fund their proposed projects.